Checkout Optimization: 20 Best Ways to Recover Lost Sales

 6. Highlight Security and Trust Seals

-Baymard says there are several ways eCommerce retailers can create a more positive perception:
+Baymard says there are several ways eCommerce businesses can create a more positive perception:

-• Use SSL seals to show the site is secure (the Norton seal is the most trusted)
+• Use SSL seals to show the site is secure.
+Norton is the most trusted security seal.

-• Include trust seals that show the business is trustworthy
+• Include trust seals that show the business is trustworthy.
+These include Google Trusted Store, BBB Accredited, and TRUSTe.

 The bottom line: a seal of approval reassures visitors that their credit card information is safe and removes a purchase barrier.